oracle-livelabs/developer/dotnet-adb-quickstart/networking/networking.md

 In this lab, we will create a VCN that will be used to connect the OCI Compute web server with Oracle Autonomous Database.

-Be sure to review [Overview of Networking](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/overview.htm) to gain a full understanding of the network components and their relationships, or take a look at this video:
+You may review [Overview of Networking](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/overview.htm) to gain a full understanding of the network components and their relationships, or take a look at this video:

 [](youtube:mIYSgeX5FkM)

-Estimated Time: 15 minutes
+Estimated lab time: 5 minutes

 Here is an instructional video, going through the process of making a VCN: